-Usually it happens at all kinds or races.
+Usually, it happens in all kinds or races.
 Many bookmakers allow their clients to bet for a few seconds after the race has started.
 So lots of punters use that period to male their opinion about their final decision.
-And in lots of cases their bets are void.
+And in lots of cases, their bets are void.
 Because they’re late.
 So what can you do?
 Nothing really.
 It is their ultimate right to do so.
 And even the UK Gambling Committee acknowledges that right and so the recommendation is to always bet on pre-game markets.

 And in some In-Play markets in other sports like football, tennis, basketball, volley etc, many punters claim that their bets are not accepted.
 This happens mainly because it takes some seconds before an In-Play bet is accepted, and if something happens at that time the trader voids the bet.

 There are some times that the officials will credit a goal or a card to the wrong player.
-Rare case of course, but it has happened.
-And in some more rare cases, in small leagues the final result is somehow different than the one you find in a live score site.
+A rare case of course, but it has happened.
+And in some more rare cases, in small leagues, the final result is somehow different than the one you find in a live score site.
 It goes without saying that the result that will count for the settlement of the bet is the official one.
 Even if the officials made a – terrible – mistake.
-And there are some cases where a drug-test will change the winner.
+And there are some cases where a drug test will change the winner.
 What happens in cases like these?
 If you are lucky enough the bet will be void.
 If you are not it would be settled after some days when the results will be notarized.